Heatblur-Simulations/f-4e-manual/src/cockpit/wso/pedestal_group.md

 ### INS Out

-If lit, the [INS](../../systems/nav_com/ins.md) is not integrated into the pod and functionalities requiring its integration are not available.
+If lit (14, lower half), the [INS](../../systems/nav_com/ins.md) is not integrated into the pod and functionalities requiring its integration are not available.

 Can be pressed to manually disengage or engage integration, unless it was disintegrated by other means.